Birthstone: Modern birthstones

-In 1912, to standardize birthstones, the (American) National Association of Jewelers (now called Jewelers of America) met in Kansas and officially adopted a list.
-The Jewelry Industry Council of America updated the list in 1952 by adding Alexandrite for June, citrine for November and pink tourmaline for October.
-They also replaced December's lapis with zircon and switched the primary/alternative gems for March.
+In August 1912, to standardize birthstones, the (American) National Association of Jewelers (now called Jewelers of America) met in Kansas City and officially adopted a list.
+The Jewelry Industry Council of America updated the list in 1952 by adding alexandrite for June, citrine for November and pink tourmaline for October.
+They also replaced December's lapis lazuli with zircon and switched the primary/alternative gems for March.
 The American Gem Trade Association added tanzanite as a December birthstone in 2002.
 In 2016, the American Gem Trade Association and Jewelers of America added spinel as an additional birthstone for August.
 Britain's National Association of Goldsmiths created its own standardized list of birthstones in 1937.
 In 2021, Japanese industry associations added ten new types of birthstones.

-Eastern tradition
+Hindu tradition

-Eastern culture recognizes a similar range of gemstones associated with birth, though rather than associating a gem with a birth month, gemstones are associated with celestial bodies.
+Hinduism recognizes a similar range of gemstones associated with birth, though rather than associating a gem with a birth month, gemstones are associated with celestial bodies.
 Astrology determines the gemstones most closely associated with and beneficial to a particular individual.
-For example, in Hinduism, there are nine gemstones related to the Navagraha (celestial forces including the planets, the Sun, and the Moon), known in Sanskrit as Navaratna (nine gems).
+There are nine gemstones related to the Navagraha (celestial forces including the planets, the Sun, and the Moon), known in Sanskrit as Navaratna (nine gems).
 At birth, an astrological chart is calculated.
 Specific stones are recommended to be worn on the body to supposedly ward off potential problems based on the place of these forces in the sky at the exact place and time of birth.